 The Cygnus Loop

-Here are the cataloged names of each portion in case you want to point your GoTo telescope mount towards these interesting supernova remnants:
+The entire Cygnus Loop area takes up about 3 degrees in the night sky, equal to 6 full moons.
+Here are the cataloged names of each portion in case you want to point your GoTo equatorial telescope mount toward these fascinating supernova remnants:

 - The Western Veil – NGC 6960